English land law: Adverse possession

-Priority among owners
+Priority among land users

 Because land and the things on it can be enjoyed by a number of people at once, the law must accommodate multiple interests in its ownership rules, and often determine whose interests have priority.
 When the freehold of land is owned by one person, no conflict will arise in who has priority of its use.
-In the Latin phrase, Sic utere tuo ut alienum non-laedas, one may, in general, use property in any way so long as it harms nobody else.
+In the Latin phrase, sic utere tuo ut alienum non-laedas, one may, in general, use property in any way so long as it harms nobody else.
 This gives the owner the sole right to bring claims in crime or tort, particularly for others causing a nuisance, or committing a trespass, against the owner's peaceful enjoyment of property.
 Depending on the nature of interference, an owner may also have claims for compensation against state authorities who seek to compulsorily purchase property, or state officials who wish to enter or search property.
 However, when more than one person is interested in real estate, rules of ownership priority are needed to determine who may bring claims.
 Rules must also determine the content of rights that the interested parties have among one another.
 First of all, land may be co-owned in two main ways.
 In a "joint tenancy", the law presumes owners agree that if one owner dies, his or her whole share will pass to the other owners.
 The case law primarily deals with the conditions under which a tenant's share will be severed to create a "tenancy in common", where there is no right to survivorship, and then under what conditions a tenant in common may require the property be sold to realise its value.
 Second, owners may lease their property to tenants for a defined period of time.
 The law also recognises that owners may simply licence their property for use by others, which in theory creates only personal rights.
 Largely because more statutory and common law privileges attach to leases, the courts have been careful to police the boundary between the two.
 Third, English property law recognises the ability to charge or mortgage assets to a lender with a loan contract.
 This means that if the owner defaults on repayments, the lender has the security of being permitted to take possession of and to sell the property.
 And fourth, neighbouring property owners may create rights to use or restrict each other's use of their land through easements and covenants.
 Although such things may arise by agreement, English law acknowledges their proprietary character, and so they bind successors in title.